 Our Cary Recycles Program collects over a dozen types of materials every other week in your curbside carts and bins.
 Learn more about what you can recycle curbside and at the Citizen’s Convenience Center to help reduce your waste.

 In 2000, Cary became the first municipality in the state to offer curbside collection of computers for recycling.
 Appliances have long been banned from the landfill.
 In 2011, the State of North Carolina added computers and televisions to the list.

 Cary was the first municipality in the state to provide free, year-round curbside collection and recycling of used fats, oils and grease (FOG).
 Our trucks run on biodiesel generated in part by the FOG we collect from your curb.
 Get started on collecting FOG for pick-up.

 Used motor oil and filters are banned from our landfills.
 The Town of Cary offers curbside pick-up for proper disposal.
 Get details to schedule your free pick-up.

 The yard waste we collect curbside and at the Citizen’s Convenience Center is turned into rich compost.
 We also provide annual loose leaf and Christmas tree collection.
 Learn more about these services.

 Want to compost your yard waste and kitchen scraps?
-Find composting tips and the Town's Compositing Ordinance, on our composting solutions page.
+Find composting tips, along with the Town's Composting Ordinance, on our composting solutions page.
 See how composting works first hand when you take a self guided tour of our Compost Education Center in Bond Park.
 Take a crash course in home composting and receive compost for your lawn and garden at one of our free Compost Giveaway Workshops.
 Or get started with your own home compost bin by purchasing one through our Online Compost Bin Sale.

 Operation Medicine Drop provides a way to safely and legally dispose of unused and outdated medicines.
 A permanent drop off site has been established in addition to the semi-annual drop off event.
 Learn more about this program by visiting the Operation Medicine Drop page.